-Allergic diseases have become an increasingly important chronic disease and public health issue in Australia and other developed countries over the last two decades.
-This has contributed to increased demand for medical services, significant economic cost of care and reduced quality of life of people with allergic diseases and their carers.
+Allergic diseases have become an increasingly important chronic disease and public health issue in Australia and other developed countries over the last two decades, contributing to increased demand for medical services, significant economic cost of care and reduced quality of life of people with allergic diseases and their carers.
 Currently affecting more than 4 million Australians, the rapid and continuing rise of allergic diseases is therefore a serious public health issue that requires action by all levels of government and the community.

-A&AA is the leading national patient organisation for allergy in Australia
+The leading national patient support organisation for allergy in Australia

-ASCIA's mission is to advance the science and practice of allergy and clinical immunology, by promoting the highest standard of medical practice, training, education and research, to improve the health and quality of life of people with immune system disorders.
-These include allergic diseases, immunodeficiencies and other immune diseases.
+The mission of ASCIA is to advance the science and practice of allergy and clinical immunology, by promoting the highest standard of medical practice, education and research, to improve the health and quality of life of people with allergic diseases, immunodeficiencies and other immune diseases.

 ASCIA is a member society of the World Allergy Organisation (WAO) and the Asia Pacific Association of Allergy, Asthma and Clinical Immunology (APAAACI).
 ASCIA is also affiliated with the Royal Australasian College of Physicians (RACP) as a specialty society.